Next Lesson - Oxidative Stress

 Diagram - The process of alcohol metabolism

-SimpleMed original by Maddie Swannack
+SimpleMed original by Dr. Maddie Swannack

 Liver damage can also occur if there is inadequate NAD+, as when acetate builds up it can cause lactic acidosis, gout, hypoglycaemia and cirrhosis.
 This relates to glutathione and oxidative stress.